 B) 8 monthly group lessons (aka "piano parties")

-C) Subscriptions to musical game websites and apps such as "Music Learning Community"
+C) Subscriptions to musical game websites and magazines such as "Music Learning Community"and "Piano Explorer"

 D) Time spent (about 200 hours per school year) researching and purchasing sheet music, creating games and activities, attending pedagogy workshops, preparing incentive programs, planning and executing recitals and festivals and creating a customized curriculum for your student.